 Suicide Loss Survivors

 Even when we try our best, sometimes, we are not successful in preventing suicide.
 The five steps are not foolproof.
 My prayers and heart go out to those suffering from this devastating kind of loss.
 Please be sure to seek out support.
-Surround yourself with friends, family, and seek professional help if needed.
+Surround yourself with friends and family, and seek professional help if needed.
 You matter too!

 Click here to watch a hope-filled event presented by Circles of Hope: Mental Health Support.
 It was indeed a night of hope and healing as Kay Warren, co-founder of Saddleback Church and fellow suicide loss survivor, shared her journey in moving forward after the tragic loss of her son, Matthew.